 Simply put, I was a mess.
 I had allowed health issues to cause extra stress and frequent stress reactions in multiple areas of my life.
 I was not THRIVING.
-Deep down I knew something needed to change but was not sure where or how to begin.
-Then I came across a book by Thich Nhat Hanh, The Miracle of Mindfulness and everything changed.
+Deep down, I knew something needed to change but was not sure where or how to begin.
+Then I came across a book by Thich Nhat Hanh, The Miracle of Mindfulness, and everything changed.

 I think I read the book cover to cover in two days.
 Thich Nhat Hanh had provided me with a new perspective.
 Something that should have been plain to see.
 Everything we do should have our full attention.
 Everything.

 Practice daily.
 Begin slowly.
-Pick a activity you enjoy doing and notice if your mind drifts.
+Pick an activity you enjoy doing and notice if your mind drifts.
 If your attention wavers, gently refocus your attention back to your activity.
 Personally, I began with mindful walking.
 Learning to notice the feeling as each foot makes contact with the ground.
 Noticing the pattern of my breath while immersed in the sounds of nature.
 This is still one of my favorite activities- I love being barefoot in order to really experience that contact with the earth!
 When I can’t go barefoot, I wear Vibram Five Fingers —barefoot feel with sole protection!

-Remember, each moment of our lives is a beautiful, once in a lifetime sensory experience.
+Remember, each moment of our lives is a beautiful, once-in-a-lifetime sensory experience.